 Still, it is important that as fitness increases, the intensity of our workouts increase as well to ensure that our bodies continue to respond to the activity by getting stronger and more capable.
 You can do this on your own by increasing duration of activity, or number or sets per exercise.
+Or you may even do this by deciding to incorporate a bowflex workout routine into your home exercise session, as the equipment you can use it for allows you to try 100 different workouts, so you are bound to find a workout that meets your needs.
 Alternatively, a good personal trainer will be able to provide a program suited to your goals and adjust it according to increases in your fitness levels.

 At NO stage throughout a workout should any pain be experienced, and if it is, the activity should be ceased immediately.

 But there’s a difference between the pain of injury and the burn you feel when challenging your body.
 A great instructor once told a class I was participating in, “This is not pain.
 This is just necessary discomfort!”, and I think a life of looking and feeling fantastic is worth enduring a bit of “necessary discomfort.”

 The barriers mentioned above are only a few of the ones that can prevent us from engaging in regular physical activity, and I have only offered several of the many ways you can overcome them.